 What forms of security are sought in times of uncertainty?

-Distinguished scholars and artists will consider struggles over security from many eras and regions to create a sustained dialogue that demonstrates a variety of approaches in the arts and humanities.
-Kaplan will convene three large-scale keynotes, and we will also partner with units for visiting speakers and artists who will deepen this conversation by providing different disciplinary perspectives.
+Distinguished scholars and artists considered struggles over security from many eras and regions to create a sustained dialogue that demonstrated a variety of approaches in the arts and humanities.
+Kaplan convened three large-scale keynotes, and we also partnered with units for visiting speakers and artists who deepened this conversation by providing different disciplinary perspectives.

 October 9, 2018

 Jason de Leon

 Soldiers and Kings: Violence, Masculinity, and Photoethnographic Practice in the Context of Human Smuggling Across Mexico

 12:30 pm - 810 Hinman Avenue (Anthropology Department)

 "Since 2015 I have been involved in an analog photoethnographic project focused on documenting the daily lives of Honduran smugglers who profit from transporting undocumented migrants across Mexico.
 In this talk I discuss the relationship between transnational gangs and the human smuggling industry and outline the complicated role that photography plays as a field method and data source in this violent, hyper-masculine, and ethically challenging ethnographic context."